asreview/asreview/docs/source/server/installation.rst

 - A domain name or IP address for your server.
 This is required for the reverse proxy configuration.

 Optional

-- Git installed on your server such that you can clone the ASReview Server Stack repository from GitHub.
+- Git installed on your server so that you can clone the ASReview Server Stack repository from GitHub.
 If you don't have Git installed, you can download the repository as a ZIP file and extract it to your server.
 - A valid SSL certificate for your domain name.
 This is required for secure